OMMediaGroupFileRepos/ZionDash/README.md

 - Customized console logging system
 - Logging console data to a log file `data/console.log`
 - User acounts
-- Administrator panel to manage submissions and more
+- Administrator panel to manage submissions and other options

 ## What do we prefer

-- Using an 64-bit Linux system, 32-bits is possible, but make sure you can run the nodejs packages.
+- Using an 64-bit Linux system, 32-bits is possible, but it may not work with your NodeJS version.
-- Windows XP - 11 are supported, 32-bits/64-bits (most computers today run 64-bit cpu's).
+- Windows XP - 11 are supported, 32-bits/64-bits.
-- An good network connection, make sure it does not drop out if you want to use it when you want.
+- An good network connection.
-- Older systems may not run the panel smoothly
+- Older systems may not run the panel smoothly:
+- minimal 500MB, you may prefer more ram for your projects to let it run smooth.

 **NOTE THAT SOME DISTRO'S HAVE DROPPED SUPPORT.
 THEY MAY NOT BE ABLE TO RUN THE REQUIRED NODEJS VERSION ANYMORE, SEE NODEJS.ORG FOR THE LATEST LTS VERSION, WE PREFER THIS TOO.**